Following is a brief summary of your benefits upon layoff.

 Voya 800-555-1970

-If you are invested with a provider not listed above, you must complete a RIC Distribution Form and return it to RIC.
-Also, contact your provider to see if they also require a form to be completed.
-It is important to review the Special Tax Notice before you take payment.
+If your funds are invested with a provider not listed above, you must complete the RIC Distribution Form and return it directly to the RIC Team.
+Please also contact your provider to verify if they require their own internal paperwork to finalize the transfer.

 IPERS